 Posts comparing two or more options are very popular.

 - Compare two products that you have already reviewed.
 Tie the two review posts together by writing a new post comparing one against the other.
 A standalone review is good but a direct comparison is even better.
-Which features actually matter?
+Which features matter?
 How do they stand up against the other options?

 While most comparisons are made with equal products, they can also be made with seemingly unrelated items.
 For example, compare two destinations in opposite travel categories (Disney or The Galapagos Islands?).